-Some people simply use their Action List to manage their daily work.
+As an invaluable tool in this charity cloud service, many organisations use their Action List to manage their daily work.
 Similarly, it provides a simple means of passing jobs from one person in the organisation to another.

 The Action List is highly configurable and can provide a wide range of 'views' of the data.
 You can save these views so that you build up a range of frequently requested results.

 These provide the basic information about particular kinds of enquiries or events, leaving only the important detail to be keyed in.
 Similarly, the stages needed to manage the work can be created, allowing reporting of intervals between events.
-This cuts down the administration time and makes it more practical to record events as they happen.
+This cuts down the administration time and makes it more practical to record your events as they happen.

 An important part of the implementation process is to consider the 'workflow' or processes that are followed when referrals into specific projects are made.
 This simplifies the process of operating the system.

 Charitylog's charity management software allows the setup of "Organisations".

 These can be people or bodies which carry out certain types of work, or provide services, or they could be GP surgeries, Advice Bureaux or any other organisation which is in some way involved in the service provided by your charity.

 They can also be organisations that make referrals to your organisation, or that you refer to.
 It is important to note that you can also link client GDPR consent options to the ability to create these external referrals in the system – if the consent has not been provided, Charitylog will not allow the external referral to be entered.